zepez/tldw.info/README.md

 ## What?

-This is a simple project that will retrieve the transcript for a given YouTube video and provide an instant summarization of the content.
+This is a simple project that will retrieve the transcript for a given YouTube video and provide an instant summarization of the content using generative AI.

 ## Get Started